chrisnoonan98675/site/xl-deploy/how-to/using-orchestrators-with-provisioning.markdown

 XL Deploy supports several orchestrators for provisioning.
 To configure orchestrator(s), add them to the **Orchestrator** list on the [provisioning package](/xl-deploy/how-to/create-a-provisioning-package.html).

-**Important:** Provisioning orchestrators are not available in XL Deploy 6.0.0 and later.
-The same [orchestrators](/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.html) are available for both deployment and provisioning.
+**Important:** In XL Deploy 6.0.0 and later, provisioning-specific orchestrators are not available.
+The same [orchestrators](/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.html) are used for both deployment and provisioning.

 ## `provisioning` orchestrator